This post may contain affiliate links. Please read my disclosure policy.

 Tender-crisp pods are seasoned with black pepper and slightly charred, then served with a creamy and light Greek yogurt dipping sauce flavored with fresh lemon and basil.

-- Quick and easy.
-It’s ready in minutes.
+• Quick and Easy.
+This delicious dish is ready in literally minutes.

 Key ingredients and substitutions